cmail-mta/cmail/README.txt

 		Router: none
 		Parameter: None
-		Reject outgoing messages for this user.
+		Reject outbound messages for this user.

 		Router: drop
 		Parameter: None
-		Accept, but do not send outgoing messages for this user.
+		Accept, but do not send outbound messages for this user.